scala/docs.scala-lang/_overviews/contributors/index.md

 [Travis CI](https://travis-ci.com), [Drone](https://drone.io) or [AppVeyor](https://appveyor.com).

 Our example uses Github Actions.
 This feature is enabled by default on GitHub repositories.
-You can verify if that is the case and enable them in the *Actions* section of the *Settings* tab of the repository.
+You can verify if that is the case in the *Actions* section of the *Settings* tab of the repository.
+If *Disable all actions* is checked, then Actions are not enabled and you can activate them by selecting *Allow all actions*, *Allow local actions only* or *Allow select actions*.

 With Actions enabled, you can create a *workflow definition file*.
 A **workflow** is an automated procedure, composed of one or more jobs.
 A **job** is a set of sequential steps that are executed on the same runner.